rlmic/literate-economic-analysis/README.md

 The name of this workshop is inspired in Donald Knuth's conceptual use of literate programming, defined as a script, notebook, or computational document that contains an explanation of a program's logic in a natural language, with snippets of macros and source code, which can be compiled and rerun.
 An executable paper!
 </p>
 <p align="justify">
 As economists we draw on a handful of statistical softwares, such as Stata, R, and Python, to implement our econometric analysis.
-Regarless of our software preferance, it is of our best interest to ensure our analysis is reproducible adn executable by anybody.
-The number one cause of irreproducible research is that authors produce their analysis out of order and without proper documentation.
+Regarless of our software preferance, it is in our best interest to ensure our analyses are reproducible, properly documented and executable.
 </p>

 <p align="justify">
-Jupyter notebooks are heavily used in data science, because of it's  The jupyter name comes from 3 programming languages: Julia, Python, and R. You can use one programming language per document, and it is done through choosing a kernel (e.g. Python, R, Go, and more -- get the full list of kernels from the wiki).
+Jupyter notebooks, as well as other computation notebooks such as RMarkdowns, are heavily used in data science, because of it's interoperability with multiple programming languages --Julia, Python, R, SQL, bash, and Stata!
+Incorporating results directly into your documents is an important step in reproducible research.
+Jupyter notebooks can be comprised mainly of three types of cells (though more can be added with plugins):

++ [Markdown cells](https://daringfireball.net/projects/markdown/syntax):  Text can be added to Jupyter Notebooks using this type of cells.
+Markdown is a popular markup language that is a superset of HTML.

++ Code Cells: Allow users to edit and write code, with full syntax highlighting and tab completion.
+The programming language you use depends on the kernel, and the default kernel runs Python.
+The results that are returned from this computation are then displayed in the notebook as the cell’s output.

++ Raw cells: Provide a place in which you can write output directly.
+Raw cells are not evaluated by the notebook.
 </p>

-Jupyter notebooks can be comprised mainly of two types of cells (though more can be added with plugins).

-Markdown Cells (for narratives): when run, a markdown cell will display markdown or HTML that you write (that means all sort of rich content, including images).
-Essential markdown summary: https://daringfireball.net/projects/markdown/syntax
-Code Cells (for data cleaning, analysis, visualization, etc.): executable code in a variety of languages, dictated by the kernel (default is Python, but more can be added).
-Some key jupyter notebook shortcuts to keep in mind while you work:

-Use shift + enter to run an active cell

-Use esc in highlighted cell to toggle command options:

-esc + L - show line numbers

-esc + M - format cell as Markdown cell

-esc + a - insert cell above current cell

-esc + b - insert cell below current cell

-Check all current variables: run %whos from a code cell

-RMarkdown
-RMarkdown is another popular literate programming tool and can be considered an extension of Markdown.
-Like all literate programming tools, it  mixes documentation & code, and not just R code either!
-You can insert code snippets from other languages (SQL, bash, Python, etc.) into ONE DOCUMENT!
-Incorporating results directly into your documents is an important step in reproducible research.
-Any changes that occur in either your data set or the analysis are automatically updated in your document the next time the document is created.

-Typically, RMarkdown files are edited from within RStudio.
-The R for Data Science book contains a great chapter on RMarkdown for more information: https://r4ds.had.co.nz/r-markdown.html.

 <a name="preq"></a>
 ## 2. Prerequirements